These pages do not apply outside Great Britain.

 Harassment is also unlawful.

 Colleagues make fun of someone's stammer at an office party.
 This is likely to be unlawful harassment.
-The individuals involved as well as the employer can be liable.
+The individuals involved as well as the employer can be liable for compensation under the Equality Act.

 S.60 Equality Act restricts employers' entitlement to ask questions on health and disability before making a job offer.